Fever07/My-Projects/Java/readme.txt

 Lab5:

-Created Window Application, in which you can create arithmetic or exponential series and get information about it.
+Created Windows application, in which you can create arithmetic or exponential series and get information about it.